 Industrial Production in Singapore averaged 6.94 percent from 1984 until 2021, reaching an all time high of 58.60 percent in May of 2010 and a record low of -32.30 percent in March of 2009.
 This page provides the latest reported value for - Singapore Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Industrial Production in Singapore is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Singapore to stand at 10.00 in 12 months time.
-In the long-term, the Singapore Manufacturing Production is projected to trend around 13.00 percent in 2020, according to our econometric models.
+Industrial Production in Singapore is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Manufacturing Production is projected to trend around 6.00 percent in 2022, according to our econometric models.